 The Roborock S6 Pure is fitted with a replaceable and washable high-efficiency filter.
 The Roomba 401 also comes with a washable filter.

-The Roborock S6 Pure performs exceptionally well and, because its agility and ability to take advantage of exclusion zones, can be left unintended while it is cleaning.
+The Roborock S6 Pure performs exceptionally well and, because of its agility and ability to take advantage of exclusion zones, it can be left unintended while it is cleaning.

 © 2020 Walter Shillington